questdb/questdb/README.md

 # QuestDB

+QuestDB is an open-source time-series database for high throughput ingestion and fast SQL queries with operational simplicity.
+It supports schema-agnostic ingestion using the InfluxDB line protocol, PostgreSQL wire protocol, and a REST API for bulk imports and exports.

-QuestDB is an open-source time-series database with high throughput ingestion and fast SQL queries.
-Its applications span financial market data, application metrics, sensor data, real-time analytics, dashboards, and infrastructure monitoring.
+QuestDB is well suited for financial market data, application metrics, sensor data, realtime analytics, dashboards, and infrastructure monitoring.

 QuestDB uses ANSI SQL and benefits from time-series SQL semantics.
 These SQL semantics make it simple to correlate data from multiple sources using relational and time-series joins.
 QuestDB achieves high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
 The entire codebase is built from the ground up in Java and C++, with no dependencies, and is 100% free from garbage collection.

 <div align="center">